BootleggersROM/ExtraStuff/XDAThread_Code.md

 # Xda Thread template (Recommended)

 Please, read the comments on the code given below, so you can customize on your way.
+Also, to make the thread format better, be sure to copy the code in Raw mode instead of the markdown below.

 ###Post 1